Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Breastfeeding women 1.6 mg

 Vitamin B6 is also found in many foods.
-However, up to a third of the vitamin is released into water when cooked, so vegetables are best steamed or eaten raw if possible.
+However, up to a third of the vitamin is released into water when cooked, so vegetables are best eaten steamed or raw if possible.

 Food Vitamin B6 per 100 g